seven5/seven5.github.io/tutorial.md

 $ go get github.com/lib/pq
 $ godep save tutorial/fresno
 $ git checkout -b my-add-db
+$ git add -A .
 $ git commit -a -m "add godeps"
 {% endhighlight %}

 You'll need to have a copy of postgres running on your local system for development.
 On a mac, you can do this `brew install postgres` and then follow its directions about how to run the database.
-On a linux system, use your package manager (yum, apt-get, or similar) to install the postgres server.
+On a linux system, use your package manager (yum, apt-get, pacman, or similar) to install the postgres server.

-This document assumes postgres version 9.3 but other versions in the 9.x series will likely work.
+This document assumes postgres version 9.3, but other versions in the 9.x series will likely work.

 ## Add postgres your heroku app